audinowho/DumpAsset/README.txt

-[CREDITS AND ATTRIBUTIONS - for the indespensible contributors] For modifications of this software, these attributions are not to be removed. https://github.com/PsyCommando PsyCommando, for code contributions and PMD insight https://github.com/anty-lemon Anty-Lemon, for code contributions and platform compatibility insight https://twitter.com/_palika_ Palika, for script contributions https://github.com/Parakoopa Parakoopa, for tiles dtef parsing http://musicalcombusken.deviantart.com/ MusicalCombusken, for the title logo
+[CREDITS AND ATTRIBUTIONS - for the indespensible contributors] For modifications of this software, these attributions are not to be removed. https://github.com/PsyCommando PsyCommando, for code contributions and PMD insight https://github.com/AntyMew AntyMew, for code contributions and platform compatibility insight https://twitter.com/_palika_ Palika, for script contributions https://github.com/Parakoopa Parakoopa, for tiles dtef parsing http://musicalcombusken.deviantart.com/ MusicalCombusken, for the title logo